ezhilmathik/NCC-Luxembourg/Courses/docs/cuda/profiling.md

     ```

 And it can be initialised to measure the timing as `cudaEventRecord(start,0)` and `cudaEventRecord(stop,0)`.
-Then the timings can be measured as float, for example, `cudaEventElapsedTime(&time, start, stop)`.
+Then the timings can be measured as floats, for example, `cudaEventElapsedTime(&time, start, stop)`.
 Finally, all the events should be destroyed using `cudaEventDestroy`, for example, `cudaEventDestroy(start)` and `cudaEventDestroy(start)`.

 ???
 "CUDA API"